donchodonev/stock-trader/README.md

       saves the order and then send a message to the portfolio microservice.

-    5.The portfolio microservice consumes the message from the order service and creates a portfolio for the user with his number of stocks and their price
+    5.The portfolio microservice consumes the message from the order service and creates a portfolio for the user with his number of stocks and their price.

+      5a.Whether the operation fails or succeeds the order status is updated asynchronously by having a message sent back to the order service asynchronously

     6.The user can hit the API gateway with a GET request which is then routed to the portfolio microservice to return the user's portfolio information.

+    7.The user can hit the API gateway with a GET request which is then routed to the order microservice to return the order information.